aquasecurity/tracee/docs/tutorials/deploy-grafana-dashboard.md

 some of the later instructions depend on these ports.

-If running Tracee locally through built binaries, the metrics address may be overriden with the `--metrics-addr` flag in both tracee-ebpf and tracee-rules.
+If running Tracee locally through built binaries, the metrics address may be overriden with the `--listen-addr` flag in both tracee-ebpf and tracee-rules.

 ## Run Prometheus and Configure it to Scrape Tracee